conan-io/docs/reference/commands/info.rst

       --build_order BUILD_ORDER, -bo BUILD_ORDER
                             given a modified reference, return an ordered list to build (CI)
+      --json [JSON], -j [JSON]
+                            Only with --build_order option, return the information in a json. e.j --json=/path/to/filename.json or --json to output the json
       --graph GRAPH, -g GRAPH
                             Creates file with project dependencies graph.
 It will generate a DOT or HTML file depending on the filename extension
-      --update, -u          check updates exist from upstream remotes --scope SCOPE, -sc SCOPE
+      --cwd CWD, -c CWD     Use this directory as the current directory --update, -u          check updates exist from upstream remotes --scope SCOPE, -sc SCOPE
                             Use the specified scope in the install command